 Related Post: 6 Amazing Shampoos that Won’t Dry Out Your Curls

 Avoid Heavy Products + Silicones

-Locking in moisture when styling your hair is important, however, you should opt for lightweight oils and refresher sprays to keep your curls flourishing throughout the week.
+You should opt for lightweight oils and refresher sprays to keep your curls moisturized throughout the week!

 Be Careful With Protein